Wall Street Pummels Capri Holdings Limited (CPRI) After Recent Earnings Report

-Capri Holdings Limited (NYSE:CPRI) went down by -3.16% from its latest closing price compared to the recent 1-year high of $61.25.
-The company’s stock price has collected -5.37% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that Capri Holdings Limited Announces Reporting Date For Second Quarter Fiscal 2022 Financial Results
+Capri Holdings Limited (NYSE:CPRI) went up by 3.12% from its latest closing price compared to the recent 1-year high of $61.25.
+The company’s stock price has collected 1.82% of gains in the last five trading sessions.
+Press Release reported on 10/06/21 that Capri Holdings Limited Announces Reporting Date For Second Quarter Fiscal 2022 Financial Results

 Is It Worth Investing in Capri Holdings Limited (NYSE :CPRI) Right Now?